 Building Pathways Foundation goal is to be a program that is free or nearly free to all participants and we can't do that without our local community support.

-To help fulfill our full mission to the community we need your help.
+To help fulfill our full mission to the community we need your help and

-We are beginning our 4th year and we can't wait to
+We are celebrating our 6th year and we can't wait to

 see the growth that this year will bring.

 For more information about Building Pathways Foundation (501c3 public charity) please contact Patty Myers at firstname.lastname@example.org.